18+

 Who is Germany's penalty taker?

-Joshua Kimmich is our current Germany penalty taker call, with Kai Havertz next in line if the order changes.
+Kai Havertz is our current Germany penalty taker call, with Joshua Kimmich next in line if the order changes.

 If you searched for Germany penalty taker, the hierarchy at the top is the quickest answer we are willing to publish right now.
 The evidence trail underneath shows why that order makes the cut.